 How We Tested

-We replicated common household surfaces—carpet, tile, hardwood, and upholstery—and sprinkled specific amounts of pet kibble and tufts of pet hair on each to challenge claims made by manufacturers.
-Our testers scored each vacuum in multiple categories, including effectiveness, maneuverability, ease of emptying, portability, noise level, ease of setup, and overall value.
-They were also asked if they would recommend the vacuum they tested.
+To begin, we tested a variety of vacuums in The Lab where we replicated common household surfaces—carpet, tile, hardwood, and upholstery—and sprinkled specific amounts of pet kibble and tufts of pet hair on each to challenge claims made by manufacturers.

 Equipped with this first-hand information, we ranked and categorized our top picks to simplify your search for the right vacuum for cleaning up pet hair in your home.

-How can I maintain my the suction power of my vacuum?
+How can I maintain the suction power of my vacuum?

-This roundup was revamped by Anna Mejorada, a writer for The Spruce Pets, who shares her home with a happy pomeranian named Gidget who politely refuses to be in the same room as any vacuum.
+This roundup was written by Anna Mejorada, a writer for The Spruce, who shares her home with a happy pomeranian named Gidget who politely leaves the room when a vacuum enters the space.
 Before researching and writing about pet products for a living, Mejorada embarked on a self-mandated, ongoing quest to find the optimal items for her dog.
 She is now delightfully devoted to helping humans discover and select the most favorable products for their pets.